larsskaret/ais-pipeline/README.md

 ## Recreate

 I have made an effort to make it easy to recreate the project.
-I hope it works.
 You will have to use GitHub Codespaces.
+(If stuck, you can reach out to me at Slack, DataTalks.Club, Lars Skaret).

 1. Prerequisites/accounts you need:
     - GitHub account